Turquie Santé

 PKP (Full transplant)Severe / scarred corneaFull corneal replacement12-18 months

-A 2023 Cochrane systematic review (the gold standard in clinical evidence) confirmed that accelerated CXL halts progression in over 90% of treated eyes at 3-year follow-up.
-It does not reverse existing damage, but it stops the clock, which is precisely what is needed in early-to-moderate disease.
+A 2023 Cochrane review (the gold standard in systematic evidence) documented that accelerated CXL arrests progression in over 90% of treated eyes at 3-year follow-up.
+It does not erase pre-existing deformation, but it freezes the process, precisely what early-to-moderate disease requires.
+Concreteely, this means most patients avoid more invasive surgery.

-Clinical note: A 2022 meta-analysis in Ophthalmology found that DALK has a lower endothelial rejection rate than PKP (2.4% vs 7.6% at 5 years) with equivalent long-term visual outcomes, making it the preferred technique at most Turquie Santé partner centres.
+Clinical note: A 2022 meta-analysis in Ophthalmology demonstrated DALK carries significantly lower endothelial rejection rates than PKP (2.4% versus 7.6% at 5 years),with equivalent long-term visual results.
+Most clinics at Turquie Santé partner networks now favor DALK where anatomically feasible.

 Share this page